Mobile-Telematics/TelematicsApp-iOS/README.md

 We use CocoaPods dependency libraries in our applications.
 The Telematics SDK is installed by default in the Telematics app using the `pod 'RaxelPulse'` command in the application Podfile.
+After the first download of this app, you need to enter the command  `pod install` in the macOS Terminal.
+This will install the required dependency libraries for the app to work correctly.
-Run your application by opening the `TelematicsApp.xcworkspace` file in the source code folder.
+Run Your new application by opening the `TelematicsApp.xcworkspace` file in the source code folder after.
 Below we present the basic methods for AppDelegate that allow you to initialize the Telematics SDK in a few steps.

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {